The Fedosov deformation quantization for some induced symplectic connection: Examples of compatible symplectic connections

-It is known (see \cite{gel}), that having a symplectic manifold $({\cal M}, \omega)$ endowed with some symmetric affine connection $\Gamma$ we may define in a natural manner a symplectic connection on $({\cal M}, \omega).$ In any Darboux chart the coefficients of that symplectic connection are equal \be \gamma_{ijk}\stackrel{\rm def.}{=}\frac{1}{3}\left( \Gamma_{ijk} + \Gamma_{jik}+ \Gamma_{kij} \right), \ee Applying the formula (\ref{e5}) to the Levi-- Civita connection $\tilde{\Gamma}$ on the manifold $({\cal T^*M},\tilde{g})$ we obtain the symplectic connection on ${\cal T^*M}$ induced by the Levi-- Civita connection on it.
+It is known \cite{gel} that a symplectic manifold $({\cal W}, \omega)$ endowed with some symmetric affine connection $\Gamma$ can be equipped with a symplectic connection.
+In any Darboux chart the coefficients of that symplectic connection are equal \be \gamma_{ijk}:=\frac{1}{3}\left( \Gamma_{ijk} + \Gamma_{jik}+ \Gamma_{kij} \right). \ee Applying the formula (\ref{e5}) to the Levi-- Civita connection $\tilde{\Gamma}$ on the manifold $({\cal T^*M},\tilde{g})$ we obtain the symplectic connection on ${\cal T^*M}$ induced by the Levi-- Civita connection.
 Moreover, since the metric tensor $\tilde{g}$ (\ref{n1}) is a function of the linear symmetric connection $\Gamma$ on the configuration space ${\cal M}$ then in fact the symplectic connection $\gamma$ is determined by the connection on the base space ${\cal M}.$

 In proper Darboux coordinates the coefficients of the induced symplectic connection on ${\cal T^*M}$ read

 \be \gamma_{\alpha \beta \delta}= -\frac{1}{3} p_{\epsilon} \left(\frac{\partial \Gamma^{\epsilon}_{\beta \delta}}{\partial q^{\alpha}} + \frac{\partial \Gamma^{\epsilon}_{\alpha \beta}}{\partial q^{\delta}} + \frac{\partial \Gamma^{\epsilon}_{\alpha \delta}}{ \partial q^{\beta}} - 2\Gamma^{\epsilon}_{\upsilon \alpha}\Gamma^{\upsilon}_{\beta \delta}-2\Gamma^{\epsilon}_{\upsilon \delta}\Gamma^{\upsilon}_{ \alpha \beta}-2\Gamma^{\epsilon}_{\upsilon \beta}\Gamma^{\upsilon}_{\alpha \delta} \right). \ee The induced symplectic connection $\gamma$ and the Levi-- Civita connection $\tilde{\Gamma}$ on ${\cal T^*M}$ are different.